 With blue-chip law school credentials and a Fifth Circuit judicial clerkship under my belt, I spent the first half of my career to date practicing at large national law firms representing primarily Fortune 500 clients.
 Since then, I've practiced alone or in small firms, typically representing smaller companies and sometimes individuals.

-I'm proud to have been the "first-chair" or lead lawyer in almost three dozen trials on the merits — including over 25 jury trials — in the state and federal courts.
+I'm proud to have been the "first-chair" or lead lawyer in over three dozen trials on the merits — including over 25 jury trials — in the state and federal courts.
 Those cases have had amounts in controversy ranging from just $200 to well over $200 million.

 Indeed, two of the first-chair lawsuits I've tried to a conclusion were "bet the company" cases for publicly traded corporate clients — meaning if I'd lost, those companies would have closed their doors, laid off all their officers and employees, and liquidated all their assets at fire-sale prices.

 I've also been among counsel of record — sitting in something other than a "first-chair" role, but learning my craft from some very good lawyers — in more than a dozen additional trials on the merits (including ten more jury trials).

 Additionally, I've been lead counsel or among counsel of record in more than a dozen additional injunction or other contested evidentiary hearings.
 I've participated in eight contested corporate takeovers.
 And I've been lead appellate counsel, or had major roles in, more than a dozen appeals.